mikemintz/deme/deme_django/docs/installation.rst

 South
 ^^^^^
-We use South 0.6 or 0.7 for database migrations.
+We use South 0.7 for database migrations.

 * On Ubuntu: ``sudo easy_install South``
 * On Mac OS X: ``sudo easy_install South``